 FRONT ROW RIGHT: 75 grams, 2.25" x .5" x 1.5"

-You will receive the exact piece you choose!
+You will receive the exact Kobyashevite piece you choose!
 There are also larger options on the website!

 - - -

 Colors may vary due to computer screen.
 Please visit my FAQ page for all questions and full shop policies.
-Thanks for looking!!
+Thanks for supporting my crystal shop!!